Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Improvement: p elements on all paragraphs in legal documents
 * Improvement: added Flexible Maps integration
 * Fix: Novo Maps integration
+* Fix: domains with 'type' in the url could not load the css file props @nimdaweb
 * Fix: catch not set enable dependency key
 * Fix: preview cookiebanner not always correctly updated.
 * Fix: paging in integrations